treimers/square-1/README.md

 ## Edge piece

+There are 8 edge pieces used in a Square-1 cube.
 An edge piece has five sides: top, left, front, right, bottom.
-There are 8 edge pieces used in a Square-1 cube.
-They have two colored sides.
+Two of them are colored.

 | Type   | Orientation | Name | Colors | Image |
 |--------|-------------|------|--------|-------|